SeldonIO/seldon-core/README.md

+# Core 2: Deploy Modular, Data-centric AI applications at scale

-# About
+## 📖 About

-Seldon Core 2 provides a state of the art solution for machine learning inference which can be run locally on a laptop as well as on Kubernetes for production.
+Seldon Core 2 is an MLOps and LLMOps framework for deploying, managing and scaling AI systems in Kubernetes - from singular models, to modular, data-centric applications.
+With Core 2 you can deploy across a wide range of model types, on-prem or in any cloud, in a standardized way that is production-ready out of the box.

 [![Introductory Youtube Video](./docs-gb/images/Core-intro-thumbnail.png)](https://www.youtube.com/watch?v=ar5lSG_idh4)

 ## Features

- * A single platform for inference of wide range of standard and custom artifacts.
- * Deploy locally in Docker during development and testing of models.
- * Deploy at scale on Kubernetes for production.
- * Deploy single models to multi-step pipelines.
+ * **Pipelines**: Deploy composable AI pipelines, leveraging Kafka for realtime data streaming between components
+ * **Autoscaling** for models and application components based on native or custom logic
- * Save infrastructure costs by deploying multiple models transparently in inference servers.
+ * **Multi-Model Serving**: Save infrastructure costs by consolidating multiple models on shared inference servers
- * Overcommit on resources to deploy more models than available memory.
+ * **Overcommit**: Deploy more models than available memory allows, saving infrastructure costs for unused models
- * Dynamically extended models with pipelines with a data-centric perspective backed by Kafka.
- * Explain individual models and pipelines with state of the art explanation techniques.
- * Deploy drift and outlier detectors alongside models.
- * Kubernetes Service mesh agnostic - use the service mesh of your choice.
+ * **Experiments**: Route data between candidate models or pipeline, with support for A/B tests and shadow deployments
+ * **Custom Components**: Implement custom logic, drift & outlier detection, LLMs and more through plug-and-play integrate with the rest of Seldon's ecosytem of ML/AI products!

 ## Publication

 These features are influenced by our position paper on the next generation of ML model serving frameworks: